lukkeutgens/Homelab/Research/architecture.md

 - [No-IP](https://www.noip.com/) : Free dynamic DNS
 - [Dynu](https://www.dynu.com/) : Free dynamic DNS
 - [Vimexx](https://www.vimexx.be/) : Not free, but cheap dynamic DNS

+### Certificat Management
+- Let's encrypt for services that will be exposed to the internet
+- Step CA for the internal-only services.

 ---

 ## Notes for Cockpit